-Two institutions were united in 1932 to form Alderson-Broaddus College.
+Two institutions were united in 1932 to form Alderson Broaddus University.
 Each of the institutions passed on a rich Christian heritage.
-The older of the two, Broaddus College, was founded in Winchester, Virginia in 1871 by Edward Jefferson Willis, a Baptist minister who named the new college after Rev. William Francis Ferguson Broaddus, a prominent Baptist minister at the time of the Civil War.
-In response to economic hard times, Broaddus College was moved across the Alleghenies to Clarksburg, West Virginia, in 1876.
+The older of the two, Broaddus University, was founded in Winchester, Virginia in 1871 by Edward Jefferson Willis, a Baptist minister who named the new college after Rev. William Francis Ferguson Broaddus, a prominent Baptist minister at the time of the Civil War.
+In response to economic hard times, Broaddus University was moved across the Alleghenies to Clarksburg, West Virginia, in 1876.
 The college was moved again to the small town of Philippi, West Virginia in 1901.

-Alderson-Broaddus College is a health-related and professional educational institution firmly rooted in the liberal arts.
-Alderson-Broaddus is affiliated with the American Baptist Churches, USA, and the West Virginia Baptist Convention, and the Council for Christian Colleges and Universities.
+Alderson Broaddus University is a health-related and professional educational institution firmly rooted in the liberal arts.
+Alderson Broaddus University is affiliated with the American Baptist Churches, USA, and the West Virginia Baptist Convention, and the Council for Christian Colleges and Universities.